 Authors

-3 Department of Biomechanics and Sports Injuries, Faculty of Physical Education and Sports Sciences, Kharazmi University, Tehran, Iran
+3 Department of Biomechanics and Sport Injuries, Faculty of Physical Education and Sport Sciences, Kharazmi University, Tehran, Iran.

 Abstract

-Background and Aims: Balance is one of the problems of the elderly, which exposes them to an increased risk of falling, so preventing falls has become an important issue in the elderly.
-The present study aims to assess the effect of multisensory integration and resistance training on static and dynamic balance among elderly men.
+Background and Aims Balance impairment is one of the problems in older adults, which can increase the risk of falling.
+The present study aims to compare the effects of multisensory integration training and resistance training on static and dynamic balance in older men.

-Materials and Methods: To conduct the RCT study, 45 healthy elderly men aged 60-75 were randomly divided into three groups including multisensory integration training, resistance training, and a control group.
-The first two groups participated in an eight-week intervention program (three sessions per week, each lasting 45 minutes), while the last one performed their daily activities.
-Sharpend Romberg test was used to measure static balance and timed get up and go test was used to measure dynamic balance.
+Methods This is a randomized controlled clinical trial.
+Participants were 45 healthy older men aged 60-75 who were randomly divided into three groups, including multisensory integration training, resistance training, and control.
+The two training groups participated in eight-week training programs (three sessions per week, each for 45 minutes), while the control group performed their daily activities.
+The sharpened Romberg test was used to measure static balance, and the timed up & go test was used to measure dynamic balance.

 Keywords